subhashkhileri/showcase-e2e/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: If something isn't working
-labels: [kind/bug, status/triage]
+labels: ["kind/bug", "status/triage"]
 ---

-## Describe the bug
+### Describe the bug

-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is. (provide screenshots if applicable)

-## To Reproduce

-Steps to reproduce the behavior:
+### Expected Behavior

+### What are the steps to reproduce this bug?

-1. Go to '...'
+1. …
-2. Click on '....'
+2. …
-3. Scroll down to '....'
-4. See error

-## Expected behavior

-A clear and concise description of what you expected to happen.

-## Screenshots

-If applicable, add screenshots to help explain your problem.

-## Additional context

-Add any other context about the problem here.
+3. …

+### Versions of software used and environment